 I’m taking in the bad news and want to have a quiet moment with nature to myself.
 I want to be alone quietly at a beach.
-Just the nature and I .
+Just nature and I.

-At least I’m healthy and am not being eating alive as the birds are eating other life forms off the shore.
+At least I’m healthy and am not being eaten alive as the birds are eating other life forms off the shore.

 I believe she lived and made the most out of her life while she was alive.
 Definitely, she was loved by so many people who knew her.

-The camp was not your typical summer camps that you might be accustomed to here in Western world.
-The camp I’m referring to is a concentration/internment camp where my friends, my family and along with ten thousand of other refugees had lived before migrating to a third world country to start our new and better lives as most of us had hope.
+The camp was not your typical summer camp that you might be accustomed to here in the Western world.
+The camp I’m referring to is a concentration/internment camp where my friends, my family, and ten thousand of other refugees had lived before migrating to a third world country to start our new and better lives as most of us had hope.

 For many of us who survived living in the refugee camps and made it out alive, it was truly a miracle.
-It brings back so much memories which I won’t going into details here.
+It brings back so many memories that I won’t go into detail here.

 I’m done for the day!